Verto-Group/code-challenge/README.md

 ### Conclusion
 Please respond to us when you have finished with the link to your repo If you get stuck or have a question please feel free to contact us.

+### Review
+- Use vagrant v 2.2.10
+- Using WSL is not reliable as there is no VM for the WSL
+-